01 of 11

 10 of 11

-Bird Kingdom is the largest indoor aviary in the world, comprising 50,000 square feet of tropical rain forest that houses over 400 birds - many of them free flying.
-In addition to birds, Bird Kingdom features reptiles, including pythons, tortoises and lizards, as well as bats.
-Other highlights include a nocturnal aviary and special exhibit of colourful macaws.
+Bird Kingdom is the largest indoor aviary in the world, comprising 50,000 square feet of tropical rainforest that houses over 400 birds - many of them free flying.
+In addition to birds, Bird Kingdom features reptiles, including pythons, tortoises, and lizards, as well as bats.
+Other highlights include a nocturnal aviary and special exhibit of colorful macaws.

 11 of 11